stuartajd/dasher/README.md

 # Dasher - Configurable Dashboard
 Dasher is a configurable dashboard built in CSS, HTML &amp; Javascript to display appropriate information as required, it is fully customisable with different modules that can be selected as you wish to use them.
+It is self contained and is shipped with an HTTP server to ensure that you simply run a few commands for it to function.

+## Requirements
+A nodeJS server (npm installed) - Version 6.7.0

 ## Installation Guide
 To install the node-js modules simply run;